veone/expressions_of_need/README.md

-# Need Expression Management System
+# Requirements Expression Management System

 ## Description
-The "Need Expression Management System" is a custom Odoo module designed to streamline and manage the process of collecting and managing customer needs and requirements.
+The “Requirements Expression Management System” is a custom Odoo module designed to streamline and manage the process of collecting and managing user requirements.

-## Features
+## Manage customer needs
-- **Customer Needs Management:** Capture and organize customer needs and requirements efficiently.
+Effectively record and address customer needs and requirements

-- **Needs Submission Form:** A needs submission form with customizable fields to collect specific information.
-Ability to attach relevant files or documents.
+## Needs submission form
+The requirement submission form allows the user to register their employer requirements with all the information.

+## Notifications
-- **Notifications:** Email notifications and/or push notifications to keep stakeholders informed of the status of requests.
+Email notifications and/or push notifications to keep stakeholders informed of the status of requests.

+## Integration with Other Systems
-- **Integration with Other Systems:** Integration with other internal systems (Inventory, Procurement, etc.) for more cohesive needs management.
+Integration with other internal systems (Inventory, Procurement, etc.) for more cohesive needs management.

 ## Installation
 To install this module in your Odoo instance, follow these steps: